ChrstphrHll/npc_gen/students/Asmiak Seirye.md

 ---
 # Asmiak Seirye
 ### Description
-- Human Paladin from Shadesburry Initiative
+- Human Paladin from Floating Island
 - 1st year Exploration student in Alderden
 - short wavy lighter blonde hair that's well kept, Brown eyes, and Fair skin
 - Is Masculine and Impractical, and has Anti-Authority as their ideal
+- Speaks in a light, direct, sudden manner

 ### Notes